Steven O'Brien (pilot): O'Brien's flight tracks AA Flight 77

 On September 11, 2001, O'Brien was flying a Minnesota Air National Guard C-130H (Hercules) cargo airplane using callsign GOFER06.
 He and his crew were on a return journey to Minnesota after having delivered supplies in the Caribbean.
 He took off from Andrews Air Force Base, just southeast of Washington, D.C., at about 9:30 am (EDT), and headed "north and west". "[We] had a beautiful view of the Mall", he remarked.

 O'Brien later stated, "this airplane [was] up and to the left of us, at 10 o'clock.
 He was descending to our altitude, four miles or so away.
 The plane came nearer until it pretty much filled our windscreen.
 Then he made a pretty aggressive turn, so he was moving right in front of us, a mile and a half, two miles away."

 Washington Reagan National Airport air traffic control asked O'Brien to identify the aircraft.
 He reported that the plane was either a 757 or 767 Boeing airliner, and that its silver fuselage meant it was probably an American Airlines jet.
 Controllers asked ("vectored") O'Brien to follow the plane (later identified as the errant AA Flight 77) as it approached Washington, D.C., from the west.
 He attempted to, having difficulty picking it out in the East Coast haze.
 O'Brien saw a fireball, and initially believed the aircraft had hit the ground, but then saw the west side of the Pentagon.
-He reported to the control tower, "Looks like that aircraft crashed into the Pentagon sir" and afterwards remarked that it had hit the west side.
+He reported to the control tower, "Looks like that aircraft crashed into the Pentagon, sir," and afterward remarked that it had hit the west side.